xorbh/aapl-docs/docs/product/overview.md

-# Product Overview
+# Manufacturing Standards & Product Specifications

 ## Introduction

-This document provides a comprehensive overview of our product portfolio, manufacturing capabilities, and quality standards.
+This document outlines our manufacturing standards, product specifications, and production capabilities.
+All products are manufactured in accordance with applicable quality and safety standards.

 ## Product Categories